 Private key encoded in Base64 |

-From version 1.9.3, Rspamd can use Hashicorp Vault to store and manage DKIM keys.
+Starting from version 1.9.3, Rspamd has the capability to use Hashicorp Vault to securely store and manage DKIM keys.
 Vault usage provides secure and flexible storage of the private keys that can scale and use various backends to store sensible data (secrets).

-To use keys in Rspamd you could add the following lines to local.d/dkim_signing.conf
+To integrate Vault-stored keys with Rspamd, simply add the following lines to your local.d/dkim_signing.conf

 (or arc.conf